Gran Canaria Photography Workshop

 • Comfortable walking shoes

-• Clothing for varied spring weather (light layers, rain protection)
+• Clothing for varied weather (light layers, rain protection)

 If you’re unsure about equipment, contact us before departure for guidance.